shwina/still-magic/_en/backlog.md

 Version control tells us where we've been;
 [issues](#g:issue) tells us where we're going.
-Issue tracking tools are often called ticketing systems or bug trackers because they were created to keep track of work that nees to be done and bugs that needed fixing.
+Issue tracking tools are often called ticketing systems or bug trackers because they were created to keep track of work that needs to be done and bugs that needed fixing.
 However,
 they can be used to manage any kind of work and are often a convenient way to manage discussions as well.